A foodie Christmas in Bohol, Philippines 2016

 - Sweet Asian Meatballs – scrumptious little morsels of meaty goodness with a delicious dip;

 - Vegetable Sinunuban – a Filipino vegetable and coconut milk soup.
-Jeeze this was top draw.
-Silky smooth, subtle coconut flavour and soft soft vegetables.
+Jeeze this was a top draw.
+Silky smooth, subtle coconut flavour and soft vegetables.
 An incredible vegetable soup this was.

 - Cheesilog Rice Meal – here comes Ollie’s choice, and this is a fusion dish.
-Basically a sisig with cheese, that this place calls a cheesig, all served up with a fried egg and steamed rice.
+Basically, a sisig with cheese, which this place calls a cheesig, all served up with a fried egg and steamed rice.

 - Sweet Bohol – in kicks dessert now, you know like fish this is not my favourite, but this was a funky dessert.
-Savoury more than sweet, despite the name.
-Its local Ube Jam made from yam, Calamay which is sticky rice, locally produced Cassave chips and then drizzled all over with Tableya Syrup – this is like the best caramel you will have ever had in your life.
+Savoury is more than sweet, despite the name.
+Its local Ube Jam is made from yam, Calamay which is sticky rice, locally produced cassava chips, and then drizzled all over with Tableya Syrup – this is like the best caramel you will have ever had in your life.
 What a dessert!!!